The Latin Americans

 • Cavalry Villagers.
 The argentines have gauchos: mounted settlers.
 They do everything a settler can do, but mounted, giving them much more mobility.

 • Cavalry Explorer.
-Their explorer is also mounted, having extra mobility as well as the capacity to fire his rifle even when fighting from short range.
+Their explorer is also mounted, thus having extra mobility.

 • Agile Cavalry.
-Their cavalry has plenty of improvements, more than the average civ, it also becomes faster and faster with each age up.
+Their cavalry becomes faster and faster with each age up.

 Unique units and buildings